talhaahmed884/Studently/README.md

 # Studently
 Study Management System

-The project is being developed using JavaFx in IntelliJ IDEA IDE
+The project is being developed using JavaFx and SQL Server in IntelliJ IDEA IDE